Running a simulation from the command line for either a behavioral or timing simulation requires you to perform the following steps:

 Compiled library location: In

-order to perform simulation with the script generated by Export Simulation, your
+order to perform simulation with the script generated by Export

-simulation libraries must first be compiled with the compile_simlib Tcl command.
-The
+Simulation, your simulation libraries must first be

+more information.
 Tip: It is recommended to provide the path to the Compile library location whenever running Export Simulation.
 This insures that the scripts will always point to the correct simulation libraries.

 - Export directory: Specifies the output directory for the scripts written by Export Simulation.
 By default, the simulation scripts are written to the local directory of the current project.